How to Vibrate Concrete Properly

 What Is Concrete Vibrating?

 Whenever you pour concrete, tiny air bubbles form.
 Depending on the mix and the pour, there can be thousands of these air bubbles.
 The more air bubbles you have in your concrete, the weaker its structural integrity when it hardens.
-A concrete vibrator produces stronger concrete by vigorously shaking the concrete right after you pour it to eliminate the air bubbles.
+A concrete vibrator is a concrete tool that produces stronger concrete by vigorously shaking the concrete right after you pour it to eliminate the air bubbles or air pockets.

 How Does a Concrete Vibrator Work?